 Camp Chef Pro 60X

-The tradeoff for all this luxury is a hefty price tag, a whopping 45.6-pound weight (not including fuel), and a more involved setup than most other models reviewed.
-However, if you find yourself on large group camping trips often and you have the capability to set up and stay a few days, or you're the designated tailgating chef among your group of friends, this is likely the stove for you.
+The tradeoff for all this luxury is a hefty price tag, a whopping 45.6-pound weight (not including fuel), and a more involved setup than any other reviewed model.
+However, if you set up and stay a few days and you often find yourself on large group camping trips where you're the designated tailgating chef, this is likely an excellent option for you.

 Read review: Camp Chef Pro 60X